miguel1117/Nano.Net/README.md

 // Sets the balance, representative and frontier for this account from a node.
 Can also be set manually. await rpcClient.UpdateAccountAsync(account);

 // Creates a block and automatically sign it.
-The PoW nonce has to be obtained externally.
-Unit conversion isn't implemented yet. var sendBlock = Block.CreateSendBlock(account,
+The PoW nonce has to be obtained externally. var sendBlock = Block.CreateSendBlock(account,
     "nano_3tjhazni9juaoa8q9rw33nf3f6i45gswhpzrgrbrawxhh7a777ror9okstch",
     Amount.FromRaw("1"),